Gardening with Thin Skin & Easy Bruising: Tips for Protection

 What is thin skin?
 Thin skin is characterized by a lack of fatty tissue and collagen, which makes it more susceptible to damage and aging.
 It's often hereditary and can be more common in older adults or people who have lost weight.

 Nourish your skin with the right products

 Now, let's talk about nourishing and moisturizing your skin.
 Sometimes thin skin is the cause of skin heath.
-Here’s a short list of things to use to moisturize, exfoliate, and rebuilding your skin.
+Here’s a short list of things to use to moisturize, exfoliate, and rebuild your skin.

 - Frequently moisturize with products containing glycerin, shea butter, or hyaluronic acid.

 - Exfoliate with a gentle scrub or a chemical exfoliant such as lactic acid or glycolic acid.

 - Use products containing vitamin C, retinoids, or peptides to repair and rebuild damaged skin.

 Of course, your skin is your largest organism, and should be treated with caution.
 Consult a doctor before adding anything, or changing your current health regiment.